Table of Contents

 The exchange period ends when a replacement property has been successfully exchanged with the original property, not to exceed 180 days from the start of the Identification Period.

-The principles of the 1031 tax abatement have simplified since it was originally introduced.
+The principles of the 1031 tax exchange have simplified since it was initially introduced.
 Instead of requiring that buyers sell their current property before buying a new one, the IRS has recently allowed taxpayers to complete a reverse exchange, where the buyer purchases a replacement property before selling the original property.
 A non-simultaneous exchange of property is known as a Starker Tax-deferred exchange.
 Another simplification to the process involves the definition of “real” property.

 Law states that you may only exchange real property with real property.
 But real property includes both commercial and residential property, as well as land.
 This means that under certain circumstances, taxpayers may exchange residential property for commercial property.
-An exception is that property inside of the United States cannot be exchanged for property outside of the country.
+An exception is that property inside of the United States cannot be transferred to property outside of the country.
 Also, the proceeds of a home sale must be reinvested within 180 days.

 Following Through With a 1031 Tax Exchange